Audit Committee Charter

 (i) all critical accounting policies and practices to be used;

-(ii) all alternative treatments of financial information within generally accepted accounting principles (“GAAP”) that have been discussed with the Company’s management, the ramifications of the use of such alternative disclosures or treatments and the treatment preferred by the Independent Auditors; and
+(ii) all alternative treatments of financial information within generally accepted accounting principles (“GAAP”) that have been discussed with the Company’s management, the ramifications of the use of such alternative treatments and the treatment preferred by the Independent Auditors; and

 (iii) other material written communications between the Independent Auditors and the Company’s management, such as any management letter or schedule of unadjusted differences.

 • The Committee shall review with the Independent Auditors any audit problems or difficulties the Independent Auditors encountered in the course of the audit work and management’s response.
 The review should include any restrictions on the scope of the Independent Auditors’ activities or on access to requested information and any significant disagreements with management.

 • The Committee shall confirm with the Independent Auditors that they are not aware of any information indicating that any illegal act has or may have occurred that would necessitate a response under Section 10A(b) of the Exchange Act.